Baer's pochard: Taxonomy

 Baer's pochard was first scientifically described in 1863 as Anas baeri by Gustav Radde in his book Reisen im Süden von Ost-Sibirien.
 The epithet and English common name commemorate the Baltic German naturalist Karl Ernst von Baer.
 It is also called eastern white-eye, Siberian white-eye, Baer's white-eye and green-headed pochard.
 The holotype was collected from a small flock in middle Amur during the breeding season.
 In 1929, when British ornithologist E. C. Stuart Baker studied the birds of British India, he treated Baer's pochard and ferruginous duck as conspecific.
 However, Chinese ornithologist Tso-hsin Cheng treated them as two distinct species, as they had breeding grounds which did not overlap, and he had seen no evidence of hybridisation.
-It was once commonly considered that Baer's pochard may have originated from the eastern population of the ferruginous duck, but American ornithologist Paul Johnsgard proposed it is not supported by the behavior, which suggested Baer's pochard is closer to the hardhead.
+While the species was long thought to have arisen from eastern populations of the ferruginous duck, American ornithologist Paul Johnsgard says its behaviors suggest it may instead be more closely related to the hardhead.

 American ornithologist Bradley Curtis Livezey published a phylogenetic study based on morphological data in 1996, in which he proposed his view on the relationship among Tribe Aythyini.
-Baer's pochard, ferruginous duck, hardhead and Madagascar pochard are classified in Subgenus Nyroca (the "white-eyes"), intrasubgenus relationship is unclear, but the ferruginous duck was suggested to be the sister group of Baer's pochard.
-The Subgenus Aythya (the "scapu", including New Zealand Scaup, ring-necked duck, tufted duck, greater scaup and lesser scaup) is the sister group of Subgenus Nyroca.
-And the Subgenus Aristonetta (the "redheads", including the common pochard, canvasback and redhead) is the sister group of all other pochards.
+Baer's pochard, ferruginous duck, hardhead and Madagascar pochard are classified in subgenus Nyroca (the "white-eyes"), intrasubgenus relationship is unclear, but the ferruginous duck was suggested to be the sister group of Baer's pochard.
+The subgenus Aythya (the "scaup", including New Zealand Scaup, ring-necked duck, tufted duck, greater scaup and lesser scaup) is the sister group of subgenus Nyroca.
+The subgenus Aristonetta (the "redheads", including the common pochard, canvasback and redhead) is the sister group of all other pochards.

 Two molecular phylogenetic studies on Anseriformes or Anatidae were published in 2000s, some mitochondrial genes were sequenced, but Baer's pochard was absent in both of them.

-The mitochondrial genome of Baer's pochard was sequenced and published in a 2021 study.
-It has a 16,623 bp long circular DNA, similar to other pochards.
-It is also similar to other Anatidae species in genome structure, gene arrangement and orientation.
-The phylogenetic relationship among Baer's pochard and other closely related species previously sequenced was reconstructed.
-Trees based on Bayesian inference and maximum likelihood showed congruent topology and both well-supported:
+The mitochondrial genome of Baer's pochard was sequenced and published in 2021.
+Molecular phylogenetic studies determined the relationships among Baer's pochard and other closely related species: